ktunebe/random-student-selector/README.md

 ## Usage

-On clicking the "Select Random Student" button, a function will run to select a student from the class list.
+On clicking the button, a function will run to select a student from the class list.
 It will then add a count to their called on total, which will prevent them from being called on again.
 Once every student has been called, the counts reset.

 Link to deployed application: https://ktunebe.github.io/random-student-selector/